speedstarkawaii/nyxstrap/README.md

 # soon 🤪

-- discord rpc of game name, player name
+- discord rpc of game name, player name [easy, just make nyx writefile and read the log, display in rpc]
-- fps count
+- fps count [getfpscap() function and writefile it each second]
-- window mods
+- window mods [topmost, transparent]
-- built in nyx overlay
+- built in nyx overlay [just puts nyx inside of roblox, making the illusion of an internal interface]
-- override roblox launcher
+- override roblox launcher [if roblox launcher shows, it will simply put ours on top]
-- join games for you
+- join games for you [roblox:// should do it]

 # THIS IS OPEN SOURCE